user95401/UnpublishedMods/about.md

 # Unverified Mods

+Make you able to see unverified mods.

-add new button in geode mods menu that shows unverified mods. see for toggle in search filters!
+See for toggle button in search filters! (where tags select goes)

 - featuring *"integrated"* custom ui in geode mods layer
-- ability to download unverified mods
+- ability to see and download unverified mods
 - supports search query and tags

 **unverified mods can has some problems since wasnt checked by geode index admins, mod allows see and download them on your own risk**